McFingal

 McFingal: a modern epic poem.
 Or, The town-meeting is a mock epic poem written by American poet John Trumbull.

-This canto, about 1500 lines, contains some verses from Thomas Gage's Proclamation, published in the Connecticut Courant for the 7th and the 14th of August 1775; it portrays a Scottish Loyalist, McFingal, and his Whig opponent, Honorius, evidently a portrait of John Adams.
-This first canto was divided into two, and with a third and a fourth canto was published in 1782.
+This canto, about 1500 lines, contains some verses from Thomas Gage's Proclamation and was published in the Connecticut Courant on 7 and 14 August 1775; it portrays a Scottish Loyalist, McFingal, and his Whig opponent, Honorius, evidently a portrait of John Adams.
+This first canto was divided into two, and with a third and a fourth canto published in 1782.